OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Cannes has some wonderful architecture, from the old – in the small neighbourhood of Le Suquet – to the grander opulence of the buildings on the Croisette.
-Make sure you visit the old fortress, Musée de la Castre, and the church, Notre-Dame D’Espérance, a stunning church, both in Le Suquet.
-For grander buildings, walk along to La Malmaison, the museum of contemporary art or the InterContinental Carlton.
-Both were built in the 19th century and are great examples of belle époque architecture (the period between the Franco-Prussian War in 1870 and World War One in 1914).
+Cannes has some wonderful architecture, from the historic structures of Le Suquet to the more modern opulence of the buildings on La Croisette.
+Make sure you visit Musée de la Castre, an old fortress, and Notre-Dame D’Espérance, a stunning church, both in Le Suquet.
+For grander buildings, walk along to the Malmaison, now the museum of contemporary art, or the InterContinental Carlton Hotel.
+Both are great examples of Belle Époque architecture (the period between the Franco-Prussian War in 1870 and World War I in 1914).

 Just off the coast of Cannes, a short ferry ride away, there is a group of four islands, two of which are big enough to visit.
-Sainte-Marguerite is the biggest and offers great picnic spots.
-The island of Saint-Honorat has an old fortress, at the edge of the sea.
-It also has an old abbey, where monks still take a vow of silence and have been harvesting grapes for centuries.
-You can wander around the abbey, have lunch and sample the wines.
-Stop in the old port to take some lovely photos.
+Sainte-Marguerite is the biggest and offers great picnic spots, while the island of Saint-Honorat has an old fortress that looms over the edge of the sea.
+Saint-Honorat also has an old abbey, where monks still take a vow of silence and have been harvesting grapes and producing wine for centuries.
+Wander around the abbey, have lunch and sample the wine.

-Cannes has a national park with over 100 acres of lush grassland and vegetation to roam around.
-The land was bought by Lord Brougham, an Englishman credited with establishing Cannes as a popular holiday destination, and is where he laid out his grand home, Château Eléonore, after he fell in love with the place in the 1830s.
-You can now hike around the area and see for yourself why he loved the place so much.
-It’s a great place to picnic and a wonderful change of scene from the usual Cannes activities.
+Cannes boasts a glorious park, La Croix-des-Gardes, with over 200 acres of lush grassland and vegetation to explore.
+The land was bought by Lord Brougham, an Englishman credited with establishing Cannes as a popular holiday destination, and is where he laid out his grand home, Château Eléonore, after he fell in love with the area in the 1830s.
+You can now hike around the grounds and see for yourself why he admired the place so much.
+Take a picnic and enjoy the change of pace from the usual Cannes activities.

-There are a number of wonderful sculptures and statues in Cannes, notably Atlante, the mermaid girl who watches over the coastline and reminds everyone to be protective of the sea.
-It has some wonderful museums, like the Malmaison, which curates interesting exhibitions of modern art and many independent art galleries such as Galerie Neel and Galerie du Carlton, which is actually inside the Carlton Hotel.
+There are a number of beautiful sculptures and statues in Cannes, notably Atlante, the mermaid girl who watches over the coastline and serves as a reminder to be protective of the sea.
+The city also has some wonderful museums, like the Malmaison (full of interesting exhibitions of modern art), as well as a number of independent art galleries such as Galerie Neel and Galerie du Carlton, which is actually inside the Carlton Hotel.

-Cannes offers many cookery experiences where you can learn to prepare Mediterranean food like a local.
-Many places are a slight drive out of town, like the chocolate workshop in Vence, Entre Mes Chocolats.
-If you head to the small town of La Colle-sur-Loup, you can learn to cook in the Provençal countryside with Notes de Cuisine.
-Alternatively, stay in town and take a course with La Serviette Blanche, which runs cookery courses in chefs’ homes, masterclasses in making desserts, or tours round the local markets.
+Cannes and its surroundings offer many culinary experiences where you can learn to prepare Mediterranean food and other dishes like a local.
+Lots of the cookery courses are a slight drive out of town, like the chocolate workshop with Patrice Arbona in nearby Vence.
+In the small town of La Colle-sur-Loup, you can learn to cook in the Provençal countryside with Notes de Cuisine.
+Alternatively, stay in town and take a course with La Serviette Blanche, which runs cooking classes in chefs’ homes, masterclasses in making desserts and tours around the local markets.